Did you know that donating shares is one of the most

 us you'll get all the tax benefits associated with giving.

-We give you lots of options when giving shares so you can
+We give you lots of options when giving shares so you can match your giving to your personal tax situation.

 All of these examples are set out for additional rate tax